Frequently Asked Questions

 How do patients make an appointment at ECHO?

-Patients are not seen during Project ECHO Clinics.
-Our Tele-ECHO clinics connect community providers to specialists who help co-manage patients with common chronic conditions.
-You may wish to present a case to a specialist or simply join others in the spirit of learning, similar to grand rounds.
-Clinician partners include physicians, mid-levels, clinic nurses, medical assistants, community health workers.
+Patients are not actually seen during Project ECHO sessions.
+Instead, these sessions facilitate a way in which community providers can connect to specialists who help co-manage patients with common chronic conditions.
+Participants can present cases to a specialist or simply join others in the spirit of learning (similar to grand rounds).
+Clinician partners include physicians, advanced practice clinicians, clinic nurses, medical assistants, and community health workers.

 How does a clinician connect?

 Please contact Project ECHO at firstname.lastname@example.org or (801) 587-9875 for more information.